simondest/SimpleNewsBundle/README.md

 ## Create custom FormType
-If you defined domain.form (see at Config paragraph) create the form type that must extends Vertacoo\SimpleNewsBundle\Form\Type\NewsFormType and add it as a service
+Create the form type that must extends Vertacoo\SimpleNewsBundle\Form\Type\NewsFormType and add it as a service

 #### FormType example :
 ````php